Check my minor graduation audit?

-Usually no. If the course includes three lectures a week and two 3-hr labs a week than it will be evaluated on a case by case basis.
-In general the "upper division lab course" must be a course where the primary component is chemistry laboratory and time in the lab is equivalent to a minimum of 6 hours a week for 10 weeks.
+Usually no. If the course includes three lectures a week and two 3-hr labs a week then it will be evaluated on a case by case basis.
+In general the "upper division lab course" must be a course where the primary component is a chemistry laboratory and time in the lab is equivalent to a minimum of 6 hours a week for 10 weeks.

 In terms of areas of chemistry, how do CH 361 and CH 362 fit?

 These are considered organic chemistry courses and also count as a laboratory course.
 Taking the CH 334-336 sequence plus CH 361 does not satisfy the upper division requirement because all the courses are primarily concerned with the area of organic chemistry.
 Another upper division chemistry course outside of organic chemistry is desired.

 Does CH 424 count for the minor?

 Yes, Bioanalytical Chemistry does count as an upper division analytical chemistry course, but it is not considered as a "lab course".
 If the other three upper-division courses include one lab course such as CH 337 or CH 324, then CH 424 works for the minor.
 Currently, there are no plans to teach this course during the 2003-2004 academic year and possibly after that.

 I took CH 331, 335, 336, 337, and CH 338 at UO after taking a year of general chemistry.
 Am I done with my chemistry minor as I have way over 27 credits in chemistry?

 No, you need one more course because all your upper division chemistry courses are in organic chemistry and one of your courses must be in another area of chemistry such as analytical, inorganic, or physical chemistry.

 Is it true that I can not use the chemistry classes for a minor as well as the aquatic bio option?